 Swimming Pool Heater vs. Heat Pump

-Swimming pool heaters are the most popular option when it comes to heating your pool.
+Swimming pool heaters are the most popular option for heating pools.
 Heaters utilize natural gas, propane, or electricity to heat water returning back into your pool.
 They have a lower upfront cost and raise water temperatures quickly.
-Although heaters have a lower upfront cost than heat pumps, they do require the ongoing expense of propane or natural gas.
-This ongoing cost of operation generally exceeds the expense of running a heat pump.
+Although heaters have a lower upfront cost than heat pumps, they do require the ongoing expense of propane, natural gas, or electricity.
+The ongoing operational cost of pool heaters typically exceeds the expense of running a heat pump.

 Depending on the type of fuel used (propane or natural gas) and the geographic location of your pool, the cost to heat your pool can range from about $3.00 to $9.00 per hour.
 Natural gas heaters typically cost a few dollars less per hour vs. propane heaters.
 Depending on where you live, natural gas can also cost up to 85% less than propane gas.
 On the flip side, propane might be the most readily available fuel source in your region.

 An electric pool heater is another great option if propane or natural gas won't work for your pool.
 Electric heaters aren't quite as efficient as other styles of heaters, so these are typically reserved for smaller pools, indoor pools, or spas and hot tubs.
-Electric heaters will increase your monthly electric bill, but they're a dependable way to heat any pool.
+Electric heaters are a dependable way to heat any pool, but they will significantly increase your monthly electric bill, especially for larger outdoor units

 - Lower upfront cost.

 - Easily installed into plumbed gas line from your home.

 - More moving parts compared to heat pumps.